 “I used to replace doors, ceiling tiles and locks as well as any other maintenance work that cropped up at the school,” he said.

 “Despite all the safety measures in place, I believe I still could have been exposed to and inhaled asbestos fibres that were released into the air from damaged or deteriorating asbestos materials contained within the walls, floors and ceilings, simply as a result of general wear and tear throughout the school.”

-Lesley Francois from Mr Martin’s solicitors Fentons, explained that to secure him compensation, it was vital that witnesses come forward to confirm that he was exposed to asbestos during his time at the school or at the Mansfield building firm.
+Lesley Francois from Mr Martin’s solicitors Fentons, explained that to secure him compensation, it was vital that witnesses come forward to confirm that he was exposed to asbestos during his time the school.

 Mr Martin finished chemotherapy in September and is due to be reviewed in January.